First Grade Reading Curriculum

 Students will be more motivated to learn to read when they see what’s in it for them.
 Libraries are the perfect place for making that happen.
 From the youngest grades on up, our students are exposed to the magic of the library and immersed in books and publications that show how reading connects us to the outside world.

 We help our students learn all the fundamentals of books and research publications, from tables of contents to charts to glossaries.
 We expose kids to all kinds of written communications, from emails to web pages to news articles to encyclopedias.
-It opens up a world of possibilities and incentivizes students on their journey to master reading.
+This variety opens up a world of possibilities and incentivizes students on their journey to master reading.

 Why Not Wait?

+First grade is the final opportunity to lay the proper foundation in early readers.
+In first grade, we still have time to help students develop good habits to become exceptional readers.
 The stakes are high when it comes to teaching our children to read.
 First grade is not too early for strategic reading instruction—it’s the prime time.

 Contact us today to learn more about our first grade reading curriculum at our Atlanta private school.